WEHRWOLF: Hitler’s headquarters in Ukraine

 HITLER’S HOME AND BUNKER

-In no small way, the key construction of the former ‘Wehrwolf’ facility was once located to the right of the South-East in-road, less than 50 meters distanced from the Casino.
-Hitler’s residence was made as a wooden house 18.7 meters in length and 8.7 meters in width with a doorstep, a place for the fuhrer to have talkings with his surrounding (for instance Gobels, Borman, Hoffmann, or oversee his dog Blondie, being carried by a dog handler officer.
+In no small way, the key construction of the former Wehrwolf facility was once located to the right of the South-East in-road, less than 50 meters distance from the Casino.
+Hitler’s residence was made as a wooden house 18.7 meters in length and 8.7 meters in width with a doorstep, a place for the fuhrer to talk with his surrounding (for instance Gobels, Borman, Hoffmann, or oversee his dog Blondie, being carried by a dog handler officer.
 Once tiding over the doorstep, one could enter either the personal accommodation of Adolf Hitler or his cabinet to the left.
-The history was sparing to preserve the photos of Heinrich Hoffmann and his assistants, which have once depicted Parwan Draganov (The Ambassador of Bulgaria), Saffet Arikan (Turkish Ambassador to Germany 1942-1944), Aldo Vidussoni (Secretary of the National Fascist Party of Italy) and Rashid Ali Al-Gaylani (The Former Prime Minister of the Kingdom of Iraq): all photos made within this building.
+The history was spared to preserve the photos of Heinrich Hoffmann and his assistants, which once depicted Parwan Draganov (The Ambassador of Bulgaria), Saffet Arikan (Turkish Ambassador to Germany 1942-1944), Aldo Vidussoni (Secretary of the National Fascist Party of Italy) and Rashid Ali Al-Gaylani (The Former Prime Minister of the Kingdom of Iraq): all photos made within this building.
 Hitler’s house in ‘Wehrwolf’ was also made a part of history with the ceremonies of the inauguration of the German officers.
-On March 11, 1943, Erwin Rommel had left Africa once and all and made a transit visit to Wehrwolf in Ukraine to receive ‘The oak leaves with swords and diamonds’ to his Knight’s Cross (Ritterkreuz).
-Albert Kesselring was another field-marshal, who was awarded the Swords to his Knight’s Cross in front of the same fireplace on July 18, 1942m for his success in the Mediterranean and North Africa.
+On March 11, 1943, Erwin Rommel left Africa once and all and made a transit visit to Wehrwolf in Ukraine to receive ‘The oak leaves with swords and diamonds’ to his Knight’s Cross (Ritterkreuz).
+Albert Kesselring was another field marshal, who was awarded the Swords to his Knight’s Cross in front of the same fireplace on July 18, 1942m for his success in the Mediterranean and North Africa.

 FIRE POND / SWIMMING POOL

-Heedless of the confusion that this water pond is sometimes called no less than ‘Hitler’s swimming-pool’, It used to have a more practical and grounded purpose, especially as Hitler had not ever used swimming-pools and had been a ‘bath-user’ for all his life within any of his accommodation or filed headquarters.
-The fire ponds could be generally identified within a great variety of the German military facilities, as well as within the concentration camps (I have portrayed such pond within Mauthausen).
+Heedless of the confusion that this water pond is sometimes called no less than ‘Hitler’s swimming pool’, It used to have a more practical and grounded purpose, especially as Hitler had not ever used swimming pools and had been a ‘bath-user’ for all his life within any of his accommodation or filed headquarters.
+The fire ponds could be generally identified within a great variety of German military facilities, as well as within the concentration camps (I have portrayed such a pond within Mauthausen).
 This ground cistern has been surprisingly preserved until nowadays as a pond of a 10*15 meters rectangular shape.
-The water was pipelined from the pond, with a mean of an underground utility system, to the fire hydrants in different parts of ‘Wehrwolf’.
-The fire unit of the headquarters was quartered within Zone 2 (Sperrkreis II) and used to maintain the training procedures on the regular basis with no less than three actual fire outbreaks in a span of one and a half year of the maintenance.
+The water was pipelined from the pond, with means of an underground utility system, to the fire hydrants in different parts of ‘Wehrwolf’.
+The fire unit of the headquarters was quartered within Zone 2 (Sperrkreis II) and used to maintain the training procedures on the regular basis with no less than three actual fire outbreaks in a span of one and a half years of maintenance.
 The site once allocated a wooden depot used to store the firefighter equipment.
-The fire pond was covered with the camouflage net and the concrete walls, as well as the absence of direct sunlight, resulting in the cool water even in summer months, in fact so cold, that the idea to use the pond as a swimming-pool was not taken accustomed.
+The fire pond was covered with the camouflage net and concrete walls, as well as the absence of direct sunlight, resulting in the cool water even in the summer months, in fact so cold, that the idea to use the pond as a swimming pool was not taken accustomed.

 THE FORMER OKH HEADQUARTERS IN VINNYTSIA

-In the midst of Hitler’s first and the most long-go period of presence within the ‘Wehrwolf’ between July and September 1942 no less than 9200 officers, soldiers, and administrative personnel had been quartered in a city of Vinnytsia in a total space of 120 000 square meters.
-The area was codenamed as ‘WINNIZA-STADT’ (City of Vinnytsia) and was assigned to accommodate the ambitious staff of the German OKH.
-The officers were generally accommodated within the former residents of the citizens, had been previously disrooted from their homes or presented with a reality to live along with the occupants.
-Soldiers and minor officership were quartered within the military barracks, had been used by the Soviet army before the outbreak of the war.
-‘Winniza-Stadt’ had minimum security protocols, practically taken for the high officers, such as Franz Halder, who used to maintain everyday car ride to ‘Wehrwolf’ up to his dismissal in September 1942.
-All while the logistic departments of the OKH were allocated within the local asylum, the operational staff made the University of Vinnytsia the headquarters.
-The modern ‘Vinnytsia Mykhailo Kotsiubynsky State Pedagogical University’ has preserved pretty the same look as it had at the times of the German OKH.
+In the midst of Hitler’s first and the most long-ago period of presence within the ‘Wehrwolf’ between July and September 1942 no less than 9200 officers, soldiers, and administrative personnel had been quartered in the city of Vinnytsia in a total space of 120 000 square meters.
+The area was codenamed ‘WINNIZA-STADT’ (City of Vinnytsia) and was assigned to accommodate the ambitious staff of the German OKH.
+The officers were generally accommodated within the former residents of the citizens, who had been previously disrooted from their homes, or presented with a reality to live along with the occupants.
+Soldiers and minor officership were quartered within the military barracks, which had been used by the Soviet army before the outbreak of the war.
+‘Winniza-Stadt’ had minimum security protocols, practically taken for the high officers, such as Franz Halder, ‘Chef des Generalstabs’, who used to maintain everyday car ride to ‘Wehrwolf’ up to his dismissal in September 1942.
+While the logistic departments of the OKH were allocated within the local asylum, the operational staff made the University of Vinnytsia the headquarters.
+The modern ‘Vinnytsia Mykhailo Kotsiubynsky State Pedagogical University’ has preserved pretty much the same look as it had at the times of the German OKH.